ACCESSIBLE SESSIONS IN OUR AREA

 Eureka! has a Gold Award from Visit England for accessibility.
-Essential carers get in free, they run clubs for disabled children, provide ear defenders to borrow and have a quiet space available.
+Essential carers get in free, they provide ear defenders to borrow and have a quiet space available.

 Adventure Forest Children’s Indoor Play Centre, Trafford Park

-Autism friendly/ additional needs sessions (1st Sunday of the month, 9:30-11:30am) Please contact Adventure Forest to book.
+Autism friendly/ additional needs sessions (1st Sunday of the month, 9:15-11:15am) Please book your sessions in advance using this link: